-Your surf trip is booked and the departure date is coming (like our Maldives Ladies Surf Getaway trip in March!).
+Your surf trip is booked and the departure date is coming (like our Bali Ladies Surf Getaway trip end April!).
 What do you pack for your trip and how to make sure you’re prepared for all surfing conditions and potential accidents?

 Pack the right equipment for the waves you are surfing.
 After doing your research about the destination you should now know what surfing equipment and hardware to pack for your trip: pack suitable boards for the type of waves you will be riding.

 - If you’re planning on getting a new board for the trip: I highly recommend chatting to your board shaper or shop about your board/s you are taking for the trip as there are so many factors other than length that contribute to choosing the correct board.

 - If possible it is always a great idea to pack more than one board as this allows you to be equipped (prepared?) for surfing waves of different shape, size and power.
 Generally for short board riders not wanting to tackle waves too big this would mean packing their everyday board for smaller surf and a larger step-up board for when the surf picks up in size.
 Having an extra board also comes in handy if you snap or badly damage one of your boards.
 Unfortunately snapped boards can be a common occurrence on a surf trip.

 - Leg ropes: pack a couple of spare leg ropes designed for different wave sizes including a longer and thicker version for if the waves jump up in size and in case you snap one (check out Smart Leash Co for repairable leashes and parts)